A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Exact Computational Methods

-Constraints in (\ref{cons_Z-1}) ensure that a retrieval move is implementable, i.e., a retrieved block is not blocked by later-retrieved blocks.
-Constraints in (\ref{cons_Z-2}) guarantee that the prioritized retrieval list is followed throughout the retrieval process.
+{Constraints in (\ref{cons_z_1})-(\ref{cons_z_2}) ensure that a retrieval move is implementable, i.e., a target block is not blocked by a lower prioritized block.} Constraints in (\ref{cons_z_3}) guarantee that the prioritized retrieval list is followed throughout the retrieval process. \\[0.05in] $(\romannumeral5)$ Restrictions on the stack height limit per turn.